 Gates wrote: "How to deal with the global financial crisis, internal and external government criticism, and failure to meet family responsibilities, Geithner has vividly described in the book.

-Dealing with the politics of financial crises is always ugly, but it is The One. public understanding is good. "
+Dealing with the politics of financial crises is always ugly, but it is The One.
+Public understanding is good."
+Detail Book Reviews

 5. The Better Angels of Our Nature: Why Violence Has Declined

 by Steven Pinker